Skip to Main Content

 What is a predatory journal or publisher?

-Predatory publishers solicit articles [...] with the intention of exploiting authors, [including those] who need to publish their research findings in order to meet promotion and tenure or grant funding requirements."
+Predatory publishers exploit the open access publishing model.
 They collect large fees from authors without providing the peer review services legitimate journals carry out prior to publishing papers.
 They rarely state their fees on initial contact, and make them hard to find on their websites.

-Emails from predatory journals invite you to publish, often outside your field of expertise.
+If you've published once before, it's highly likely that a predatory journal will email you, inviting you to publish in their journal.
 These emails can be identified in a variety of ways, such as:

-• Errors in the salutation; grammatical or stylistic errors; awkward phrasing; invitation to write in a field far removed from your own.
+• Invitation to write in a field far removed from your own

 • Excessively personalized messages from someone describing himself or herself as a physician, wanting to collaborate with you, asking you to forward their email to others at your institution.